40Cakes/pokebot-gen3/Readme.md

 `port` - TCP port for server to listen on
 - Port must be unique for each bot instance

+The `websocket_server` will host a websocketed endpoint on the bot to provide updates to your client as well as receiving requests in a similar vein to the `http_server`.

+`enable` - toggle websocket server on/off

+`ip` - IP address for the server to listen on (can also use `localhost`)

+`port` - TCP port for the server to host
+- Port must be unique for each bot instance

 #### HTTP Endpoints
 All HTTP responses are in JSON format.